maubanel/UE5-Lighting/mobility/README.md

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 10.`\|`ITL`| :large_blue_diamond:

+> [Stationary Mobility](https://docs.unrealengine.com/4.26/en-US/Basics/Actors/Mobility/) for Static Mesh Objects means that they can be changed but not moved.
+They do not contribute to pre-calculated lightmaps using Lightmass and are lit like Movable Actors when lit by a Static or Stationary Light.
+However, when lit by a Movable Light, they will use a Cached Shadow Map to reuse for the next frame when the light is not moving, which can improve performance for projects using dynamic lighting. -UE4 Manual

 Duplicate the cubes, text and spot light from the **World Outliner**.
 Move the copies to the right and put them in a folder called `StaticLightStationaryObject`.
 Change the **StaticLightText2** **Text** to `Static Light<br>Stationary Object`.
 Make sure that **SM_ShadowCubes2** is set to `Stationary`.
 Press the <kbd>Build</kbd> button.

 ![duplicate text box and light](images/StaticLightStationary.jpg)